 9/Live like locals in Lomas de Sotelo

-Shop at an open-air market called a tianguis, where vendors offer samples of fresh watermelon and tostadas dipped in crema.
+Shop at an open-air market called a tianguis where vendors offer samples of fresh watermelon and tostadas dipped in crema.
 Try tunas (cactus fruit) and queso Oaxaca (Mexican string cheese).
 The tianguis in Sotelo (three miles northwest of Chapultepec) is open Tuesday and Saturday mornings only.
 (If that doesn’t fit your schedule, ask your hotel concierge for another tianguis recommendation.)

 While in Lomas de Sotelo, try the tacos al pastor, gringas (flour tortilla quesadillas with al pastor meat), and a side of grilled onions from our family’s favorite taco stand in the city, El Taquito de Sotelo on Av.
 Lomas de Sotelo, across from Sitios de Taxi 435.
 There’s also a playground across the street.

 KidTripster Tip: Sitios de taxi are official, licensed taxi stands located throughout the city.
 It’s generally safer to order a taxi here than to hail one on the street.
 Ask if there’s a taximetro (meter) or tarifa (set price) before getting in and carry small bills, unless you don’t care about getting correct change.
-You can also get around by metro, bus or eco-bici (bike rental service available to anyone with a Visa or Mastercard, even tourists).
+You also can get around by metro, bus or eco-bici (bike rental service available to anyone with a Visa or Mastercard, even tourists).

 10/Fiestas on the water